MooersLab/emacs-learning-spiral-hydra/README.md

 <p align="center"><img src="images/keybindings.png" alt="HTML5 Icon" style="width:600px" /></p>

 This hydra in a list of keybindings that I thought I had mastered.
-I list these as a reality check and as a reminder after long gaps in use of these keybindings
+I list these as a reality check and as a reminder after long gaps in the use of these keybindings.

 ```elisp
 (defhydra hydra-of-learning-spiral-keybindings-mastered (:hint nil)